 Vertical AI Agents: 7 Use Cases That Work in 2025

-The secret to their success?
-A smarter way of handling information.
+The secret to their success is a smarter way of handling information.
 Modern vertical agents organize data like files on a computer.
 They create structured workspaces they can navigate and search efficiently.

-This approach shows cost-per-task reductions of over 40% in real deployments while improving results (source: arXiv).
+This approach shows cost-per-task reductions of over 40% in real deployments while improving results.

 What Are Vertical AI Agents?